 The key to AGN-host decomposition is the quality of the PSF, especially when revealing the host galaxy for luminous quasars whose central point source usually dominates the emission.
 The PSF shape varies with color, brightness, position across the detector, and over time due to aberration and telescope breathing.

-In this paper, we use the previous strategy of~\citet{Ding2022} and collect all isolated, unsaturated PSF stars with sufficient signal-to-noise levels to build our PSF library.
-We use the PSF-pickers (the \texttt{find$\_$PSF()} function) provided by \galight\ (see next section~\ref{subsec:decomp} for details) to help us collect these objects having a point-like feature as our initial PSF candidates through all the \jwst/\hst\ filters in four CEERS visits.
+We use the previous strategy and collect all isolated, unsaturated PSF stars with sufficient signal-to-noise levels to build our PSF library.
+We use the PSF-pickers (\texttt{find$\_$PSF()} function) provided by \galight\ (see section~\ref{subsec:decomp} for details) to help us collect these objects having a point-like feature as our initial PSF candidates through all the \jwst/\hst\ filters in four CEERS visits.
 By sorting the FWHM values from low to high and manually viewing the local image stamps of each PSF candidate, we select the PSF candidates that are isolated and sharp.
 To build the library, we select at least 12 PSF stars for each filter.
 Note that these PSFs are normalized to unity by \galight\ before fitting.
 We provide the positions of each object used to construct the PSFs for each filter through an online website\footnote{\url{https://github.com/dartoon/my_code/blob/master/share_data/PSF_library_info.txt}}.

 It is also known that simulated PSF for \hst\ based on \texttt{TinyTim}~\citep{2011SPIE.8127E..0JK} is usually inaccurate (narrow) and not ideal for our goal of AGN decomposition~\citep[e.g.,][]{Mechtley2012}.
-In this work, we also test the effectiveness of \texttt{webbpsf}~\citep{2014SPIE.9143E..3XP} to generate the PSF model for \jwst\ but find that the simulated PSF is also too narrow compared with the PSF in the library \citep[see][for similar conclusions]{Ono2022}.
-We show the surface brightness profiles of PSF stars and the PSF by \texttt{webbpsf} as a function of the radius (in pixel unit) in Figure~\ref{fig:PSFprofile}.
+In this work, we also test the effectiveness of \texttt{webbpsf}~\citep{2014SPIE.9143E..3XP} to generate the PSF model for \jwst\ but find that the simulated PSF is also too narrow compared with the empirical PSFs our the library \citep[see][for similar conclusions]{Ono2022}.
+We show the surface brightness profiles of PSF stars and the PSF by \texttt{webbpsf} as a function of radius (in pixel unit) in Figure~\ref{fig:PSFprofile}.